 The department was founded in 1974, with Roy Gerard, MD, as its first chairperson.
-William C. Wadland, MD, MS, now serves as the department chairperson.
-The year 2010 was dedicated to a celebration of the department's 35-year history.
+William C. Wadland, MD, MS, retired as chair in June 2013.
+Bengt B. Arnetz, MD, PhD, MPH, MScEPI, FACOEM became the chair in September of 2015.

 The success of the department is directly linked to the active role of its residency network.
-This network encompasses family medicine residency programs in Flint, Grand Blanc, Grand Rapids, Kalamazoo, Lansing, Marquette, Midland, Saginaw, and Traverse City, with a total of 120 faculty members, approximately 194 resident physicians in training, and fellows in Sports Medicine and Geriatrics.
+This network encompasses family medicine residency programs in Flint, Grand Blanc, Grand Rapids, Kalamazoo, Lansing, Marquette, Midland, Midland Medical Center—Gratiot, Southfield and Traverse City, with a total of 120 faculty members, approximately 194 resident physicians in training, and fellows in Sports Medicine and Geriatrics.
 These programs, in conjunction with the East Lansing and Grand Rapids campuses, all join in meeting the department’s mission.

 All of our residency programs are fully accredited, and residency faculty participate in core activities of the college.
 Several of our faculty members are leading academic programs as assistant and associate deans in the community campuses.

 Our faculty is actively engaged in the care of patients of all ages across the state of Michigan.
 Including our eight affiliated residency programs, the Department of Family Medicine impacts the lives of nearly 200,000 persons receiving medical care in Michigan.

 Our faculty members have taken on leadership roles as hospital chiefs of staff, chairs of hospital clinical departments, directors of CME, designated institutional officers for graduate medical education, and state-wide and national champions in medical societies.